ronnierap/kreate-kube/README.md

   - jinja templates
   - modular design, where a team can add team-specific templates and defaults for their set of applications
   - powerful requirements.txt/pip dependency management

+Initially the idea was to use python scripts just like we were doing in bash.
+The yaml konfiguration became so powerful, that scripting was not needed at all, and you could specify everything in yaml (and jinja2 templates).

+The new approach is to use only yaml and jinja2, even for extending the framework with new templates and other behaviour.